KenYeoKP/mystuff/1-SPSS-Apriori/Readme.md

 ### Apriori analysis using SPSS

 Mock data comprising of 504 records of hotel reviews by travellers was fed into SPSS.
-The data includes information of travellers, their traveling periods, hotel reviews, hotel facilities.
+The data includes information of travellers, their traveling periods, hotel reviews, facilities.

 ![](data.png)